Competitive Swimming from Learn to Swim to Winning Races

 Swimming Club racing at a senior level

-The National Silver Squad is working towards SNZ National Age Group Championships, SNZ Division II Championships, and selection to Waikato Regional Squads.
+The Titans Squad is working towards SNZ National Age Group Championships, SNZ Division II Championships, and selection to Waikato Regional Squads.

 This is the fourth level in the competitive programme, with pool sessions lasting 1.5 - 2 hours, plus two gym sessions per week.
 Swimmers are expected to reach pre-set targets that have been discussed with the Swimmer, Parent(s), and Coach and agreed on by all parties.